radmanesh/dsai-recommender/README.md

 ## Acknowledgments

 - Built with LlamaIndex, ChromaDB, and LangChain
-- Powered by Qwen2.5-Coder-1.5B-Instruct (local) and BGE embeddings
+- Powered by Qwen2.5-1.5B-Instruct (local) and BGE embeddings
 - Web interface built with Streamlit
+- Website crawling with requests and BeautifulSoup4